 The approximate weight of the truck without a load on the forks.
 This weight plus the weight of the load must be considered when operating on elevators, elevated floors, etc. to be sure they are safe.

 ▲ Before modifications that affect the stability of safety systems are made written approval from HYUNDAI.
-This is an OSHA requirement.
 Contact your authorized HYUNDAI dealer for a new nameplate showing the revised capacity.

 2) OPERATOR SAFETY WARNING DECAL